Fahd of Saudi Arabia: Early political roles

 Prince Fahd was made a member of the royal advisory board at his mother's urging.
-In 1945, he traveled on his first state visit to San Francisco for the signing of the UN charter.
-On this trip he served under Prince Faisal who was at the time Saudi Arabia's foreign minister.
+In 1945, he traveled on his first state visit to San Francisco for the signing of the Charter of the United Nations.
+On this trip, he served under Prince Faisal who was at the time Saudi Arabia's foreign minister.
 Fahd led his first official state visit in 1953, attending the coronation of Queen Elizabeth II on behalf of the House of Saud.
 On 24 December 1953, he was appointed as Saudi Arabia's first education minister.

 Prince Fahd led the Saudi delegation to the League of Arab States in 1959, signifying his increasing prominence in the House of Saud and his being groomed for a more significant role.
 In 1962, he was given the important post of interior minister.
-As interior minister he headed the Saudi delegation at a meeting of Arab Heads of State in Egypt in 1965.
-At the beginning of King Faisal's reign Prince Fahd became a member of the council which had been established by the king to guide the succession issues.
+As interior minister, he headed the Saudi delegation at a meeting of Arab Heads of State in Egypt in 1965.
+At the beginning of King Faisal's reign, Prince Fahd became a member of the council which had been established by the king to guide the succession issues.

-On 2 January 1967 Prince Fahd survived an assassination attempt when an explosion occurred in his private office at the ministry.
+On 2 January 1967, Prince Fahd survived an assassination attempt when an explosion occurred in his private office at the ministry.
 He was not there during the incident, but the explosion injured nearly 40 staff of the ministry.